Director: David Lucas, PhD

-Christopher Manring, BS, is the clinical research data manager for the LTBSR.
-In addition to complex data management, he is an expert in performing all aspects of sample processing, including mononuclear cell enrichment, preparing various derivatives (e.g., viable cells, DNA, RNA, protein) and controlling the proper storage and distribution of specimens.
+Minh Tran, BS, is the clinical research data manager for the LTBSR.
+In addition to complex data management, she is an expert in performing all aspects of sample processing, including mononuclear cell enrichment, preparing and characterizing sample derivatives, and controlling the proper storage and distribution of specimens.

 The LTBSR is a central processing and storage laboratory for several multi-site clinical trials for which the principal investigator is an OSUCCC member.
 These include: